Bivek Brubaker & Prescott LLC | Family Law Attorneys

 • Modifying an existing custody arrangement

 Our Georgia family law attorneys and fathers’ rights lawyers understand the many nuances of the law.
-They will work tirelessly to guide you through so that you can enforce your rights as a father.
+They will work tirelessly to guide you so that you can enforce your rights as a father.

 Learn More About Your Rights In A Free Consultation